Forrester Research is singling out Anaplan Inc., CloudCraze Software LLC and Plex Systems among six emerging cloud...

-As for the best business software in procurement, Coupa's strategy is to be a first-rate partner that works well with any ERP.
+As for the best business software in procurement, Coupa's strategy is to be a -rate partner that works well with any ERP.

 It is easy to use with preconfigured capabilities across procurement, expense management and invoicing, the Forrester report said.